junxit/us-congress-bills-110/metadata.md

 - 2007-04-17 — Mr. Lewis (GA) moved to suspend the rules and pass the bill, as amended.
 - 2007-04-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 7 (Roll no. 214). (text: CR H3417-3419)
 - 2007-04-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 7 (Roll no. 214).(text: CR H3417-3419)
+- 2007-04-18 — Received in the Senate and Read twice and referred to the Committee on Finance.